-Your translations can’t be any less than perfect.
-That’s why we’re certified in the latest ISO 17100 translation standards.
-This means you can expect utmost quality from the first client meeting to the final product.
+Your translations can’t be anything less than perfect.
+That’s why we are certified in the latest ISO 17100 translation standards.
+This means you can expect the highest quality from the first client meeting to the final product.

-ISO 17100 requirements govern translation quality for all worldwide agencies.
-Understanding how this standard works will help you weed out poor translation services from the cream of the crop.
+ISO 17100 requirements govern translation quality for all agencies worldwide.
+Understanding how this standard works will help you differentiate between poor and high quality translation services.

 ISO 17100 standards outline expectations for the core processes of the translation industry.
 It sets the required qualifications for all professionals in the translation industry, from translators themselves to project managers and editors.

 These requirements also set quality standards for every phase of the translation production process, which include resources, pre-production, translation production, and the post-production stage.

-ISO 17100 is the “gold standard” of translation quality assurance, and there are no other comparable QA certifications for professional translation.
+ISO 17100 is the ‘gold standard’ of translation quality assurance, and there are no other comparable quality assurance (QA) certifications for professional translation.

 Are you ready to find a quality translation service that you can trust?
 Read on to learn more about the ISO 17100 certification process behind the best translation services.

 What is the ISO17100 Certification?

-Any translation service can say they’re familiar with ISO 17100 standards, but that doesn’t mean they’re following them.
-The only way you’ll know for sure is if the service has an ISO 17100 certification.
+Any translation service can declare they are familiar with ISO 17100 standards, but that doesn’t mean they are following them.
+The only way you can know for sure is if the service has an ISO 17100 certification.

-This certification isn’t just given out to any translation service.
-A translation company must go through a rigorous certification process to get one.
+This certification isn’t awarded to any translation service; a translation company must go through a rigorous certification process to obtain it.

 The first step starts with the application process.
 Every international translation must apply for the certification through an official certifying partner.

 The second step is transparency.
 Applicants must disclose information about the company, including proof of ISO 17100 compliance.

-After providing proof of compliance, applicants must undergo a rigorous audit process for step three.
+After providing proof of compliance, applicants undergo a meticulous audit process for step three.
 Only an audit can prove, without a doubt, that a translation company is following all ISO 17100 requirements.
 This is the most crucial part of the certification process.

 The point of the audit is to gather as much compliance evidence as possible.
 A certifying partner may use the following methods to gather proof: